 Starting Up a Boiler After Summer (Winter Start Up Guide)

-Starting up a boiler from cold conditions is an essential step when it’s time to prepare your home for winter.
+Starting up a boiler in cold conditions is an essential step when it’s time to prepare your home for winter.
 Boilers need regular maintenance for continued performance and efficiency, which you want to do before starting up a boiler for the season.
 After start-up, look for signs of trouble so repairs can be scheduled early on.

-Start-Up Checklist for Boilers
+Start-Up Maintenance Checklist for Boilers

 - The boiler will be drained and flushed.
 Any soot and scale will be cleaned up from the firesides, and the boiler will be examined for corrosion and damage.